 Women with advanced breast cancer who were given Halaven after at least two prior chemotherapy regimens lived a median 15.9 months compared with 14.5 months for those given the Roche treatment, according to research presented today at the San Antonio Breast Cancer Symposium.
 The results weren’t statistically significant.

 The study was designed to see whether Halaven, or eribulin, would be effective if given earlier to women with metastatic breast cancer.
 While the results failed to show an advantage over Xeloda, they suggest the medicine may be helpful in earlier treatment, said Peter Kaufman at Dartmouth-Hitchcock Norris Cotton Cancer Center in Lebanon, New Hampshire.
-(NHTB)
+(NHTB:US)

 “This is still the first study demonstrating the activity of eribulin in earlier lines of treatment of metastatic breast cancer,” Kaufman said.
 The findings suggest possible benefits of eribulin in specific patients and are sufficient to warrant more study, the researchers concluded.